 Source: Miss Education

 At the beginning of the year, read Have You Filled a Bucket Today?, a story about the power of kind words.
 Then, create your own bucket for the classroom.
 Get a small tin bucket from a craft store and cut 3-by-3-inch pieces out of card stock.
 Kids can write messages of kindness, appreciation, and love on the cards throughout the week to fill up the bucket.
 At the end of each week, spend a few minutes sharing these notes of encouragement to end the week on a positive note.
-Here are 21 bucket filler ideas.
+Here are 21 bucket-filler ideas.
+And here are more social-emotional learning activities.

-Here’s a free poster, 8 phrases that nurture growth mindset, that gives students positive phrases they can use to foster their resilience and overcome failure.
+Here’s a free poster that shows 8 phrases that nurture growth mindset.
+It gives students positive phrases they can use to foster their resilience and overcome failure.
 Hang a large copy on the wall, or give them their own smaller version for their journals or planners.

 Give your student time to journal and free-write.
 Put on quiet music.
 Dim the lights.
 Make writing time a quiet, soothing break from busyness that your students will look forward to.
 For reluctant starters, you can provide a menu of optional prompts.
 Here are 50 Creative Writing Prompts for Third Graders.
 Independent writing is an ideal activity for hybrid learning.